-7. Don’t just go for eye level products at the market.
+7. Don’t just go for eye-level products at the market.
 Look on top shelves and bottom shelves.
 Many times, retailers put the most expensive things at eye level so you just grab them.
 The cheaper products may be just above or below eye level.

 8. One of the biggest money eaters, especially in the summer is beverages.
 Make your own when you can and by all means, avoid convenience drinks.
 Like Iced Tea?
 Make your own for a fraction of the cost!

 9. Another summer tip is to make sure you check out local produce at the Farmer’s Market.
-Often times, the prices are cheaper and you are supporting local farmers.
+Oftentimes, the prices are cheaper and you are supporting local farmers.

-10. Don’t be afraid to go meatless once a week.
+10. Don’t be afraid to go meatless once or twice a week.
 Just cutting meat out of your diet one day a week can save a family of four an average of $20 a month or more.